boxydev/prestashop-cli/README.md

 # Prestashop Console

-I like tooling in Symfony or modern PHP framework who can improve DX.
+We like tooling in Symfony or modern PHP framework who can improve DX.
-With this tool, maybe I can retrieve the same DX in Prestashop like Symfony...
+With this tool, maybe we can retrieve the same DX in Prestashop like Symfony...

 ## Usage

+You need to enable PHP Zip extension.
 Tool is in development at the moment but we can launch the first command :

 ```